Agree to Disagree: Measuring Hidden Dissent in FOMC Meetings: Results

 \subsection{Does hidden dissent move the market?}

-In the preceding subsections, we explored various methods to measure hidden dissent within FOMC meetings, using sources such as meeting transcripts and public speeches by members.
-These analyses offered insights into the internal divergences of opinion among FOMC members and their relationships with economic indicators.
+In the preceding subsections, we explored various methods to offer insights into the internal divergences of opinion among FOMC members and their relationships with economic indicators.
 Now, we shift our focus to understanding whether and how this hidden dissent influences financial markets.

 Numerous studies have explored the impact of central bank communication on financial markets \citep{gurkaynak2005actions,rosa2011words,schmeling2016does,rosa2016fedspeak,alexopoulos2024more,gordon2024effects}.
 However, due to the five-year embargo on FOMC meeting transcripts, the hidden dissent level within meetings cannot be promptly revealed to the public through transcripts, making it difficult to examine how financial markets react to the hidden dissent we measured above.